-Jesus calls him the “Paraclete” as he prepares the disciples for his departure (Jn 14:15-21).
+Jesus calls him the “Paraclete” as he prepares the disciples for his departure (John 14:15-21).
 Frankly, this does not help us much–unless, of course, we get a bit of explanation.
 This word means “Advocate.”
-It is the word for lawyer or attorney in Spanish and other languages.
+This is the word for lawyer or attorney in Spanish and other languages.
 There may be lots of jokes about lawyers, but when you are in trouble with the law, having a good lawyer is no laughing matter.
 That’s the role of the Holy Spirit– He is our defense attorney.

 Now part of the role of the defense attorney is to tell his client how to plead.
 Sometimes, when the evidence against you is overwhelming, the sentence will be a whole lot lighter if you just plead guilty.
 The Spirit counsels us to be honest, convicting us gently of sin–not to accuse us, not to condemn us, but to help us win our case.
 He is the Spirit of Truth.
-Blessed John Paul II’s theme was “Be not afraid.”
+Pope John Paul II’s theme was “Be not afraid.”
 Be not afraid of the truth about your sin, your weakness, and your failings, says the Spirit.
 For the judge happens to be the one who loves you so much that he died for you.
 Your judge is the same one who saved the woman caught in adultery from the rage of the hypocrites.

 But he is also the one who told the adulteress to “go and sin no more.”
 This is the real problem.
 How is she to do that?
 Sin was where she looked for life.
 It drew her like a magnet.

-Craving for drugs, booze and “free-sex” drew my hippie friends like a magnet in the 1970’s.
+Drugs, booze and “free-sex” drew my hippie friends like a magnet in the 1970’s.
 If we were acquitted by the Judge through the counsel of the Advocate, how were we to resist the allure of sin?

 Once you have a taste of the real thing, you are never again satisfied with imitations.
 That’s why Mike abandoned the drug scene.
 That’s why the Magdalene and the Samaritan woman abandoned all other lovers.
 That’s why the rejoicing in Samaria rose to fever pitch (Acts 8:8).